-My main bouquets begin at $200 for a reason.
-The amount of flowers and foliages, the quality of the blooms (I am SUPER picky about what goes into my bouquet work), the time I take to create the perfect bouquet, the gorgeous ribbon for finishing, not to mention the artistry… these things add up and you need to set aside a good amount for these pieces.
+My main bouquets begin at $225 for a reason.
+The amount of flowers and foliages, the quality of the blooms (I am SUPER picky about what goes into my bouquet work), the time I take to create the perfect bouquet, the gorgeous ribbon for finishing, not to mention the artistry… and don’t forget that this is something you will HOLD.
+It is such a unique experience in your big (busy) day.

-Similarly, please don’t expect that your attendants’ bouquets will only cost $30.
-Do you want to know what a $30 bouquet looks like?
-Think Walmart Christmas cards.
-Do your loved ones the honour of carrying something beautiful and well-crafted.
-It doesn’t have to be crazy-expensive (my attendants’ bouquets begin at $75 and usually sit somewhere between there and $125), but it should be thoughtful and lovely.
+Your attendants should also have something lovely to carry.
+It doesn’t have to be crazy-expensive (my attendants’ bouquets begin at $85 and usually sit somewhere between there and $125), but it should be thoughtful and beautiful.

-(Next-level tip: invest in a really gorgeous, heirloom-quality ribbon for your bouquet – ask your florist! – and then you can pass it on to a special someone someday.
+(Next-level tip: invest in a really gorgeous, heirloom-quality ribbon for your bouquet – ask me! – and then you can pass it on to a special someone someday.
 I used my grandmother’s velvet bridal ribbon on my bouquet.
-Cue the tears.)
+All together now: “awwwwww!”)